hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

    [here](https://cloud.google.com/compute/docs/nodes/create-nodes).
    Structure documented below.

+* `minNodeCpus` - (Optional) The minimum number of virtual CPUs this instance will consume when running on a sole-tenant node.

 The `guest_accelerator` block supports:

 * `type` (Required) - The accelerator type resource to expose to this instance.
 E.g. `nvidia-tesla-k80`.